LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_c_interface/General.rst

     SUNLINSOL_LAPACKBAND;

   - ``sunlinsol/sunlinsol_klu.h``,
-    which is used with the {\klu} sparse linear solver interface module, SUNLINSOL_KLU;
+    which is used with the KLU sparse linear solver interface module, SUNLINSOL_KLU;

   - ``sunlinsol/sunlinsol_superlumt.h``,